herbsjs/herbsjs.github.io/docs/entity/features.md

 // ]
 ```

-### Ids metadata
+### IDs metadata
-It is possible to access the ids metadata of an entity by the `schema.ids` static property:
+It is possible to access the IDs metadata of an entity by the `schema.ids` static property:

 ```javascript